It’s easy to tell your kids you love them during happy times. But it’s just as important to do so when it’s hard as well. Here’s why:

 Children are especially attuned to body language, more so than words or instructions.
 Sometimes we don’t even need to say anything at all.
 A hug, a touch on the arm, or a rub on the back can be enough to signal that it’s all right and we love them.

 They might feel defensive or are being hard on themselves for what they did.
 These small things and simple gestures can be an expression of love.

 The best way to get through to our kids is through warmth, not anger or frustration.
 Yes, there might be moments when we can’t help but yell or get upset.
 Our faces might even show horror at what they’ve done.

 But if your child has put up walls or is crestfallen at what she has done, it won’t work to be just as angry or frustrated yourself.
 Instead, soften your face and let her know that you’re still on her side, even if you don’t like her behavior.
 This can be all that’s needed to stop her from crying, pouting, or whining.

 4. Say “I love you” outright

 And of course, we can tell our kids we love them by saying so outright.
 Sometimes we need to say it even during hard times.
-They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how bad—will make us stop loving them.
+They hear it often enough when they’re happy and behaving, but they also need to know that nothing they do—no matter how bad—can make us stop loving them.

 At one point, my then-three-year-old had grabbed a toy from his brother’s hands.
 His behavior wasn’t ideal—we teach them to take turns instead of grabbing.
-But I held his hands in mine, looked him in the eyes and said, “I love you.
+But I held his hands in mine, looked him in the eyes, and said, “I love you.
 Okay?
 Mama loves you no matter what.”